QuekZ/foodMenuHegauImbissExample/README.md

 The Food List was a bit long so i wrote an intervall function to let the pages change every few seconds.

-This is just an example and is showing the basic structure but the actual live version is in a private repo with a bit more functionality and a better structure.
+Disclaimer:[b]This is just an example and is showing the basic structure but the actual live version is in a private repo with a bit more functionality and a better structure.[/b]

 ![imbissMenu](https://github.com/user-attachments/assets/d8ace012-5bcc-4a61-9bdb-a247a7cbb474)